 - promotes tobacco products.

-University employees may not individually use University marks or their affiliation with the University in any manner which suggests or implies University support or endorsement of any company, product, political candidate or position regarding public policies, political movement, activity or program.
-An employee may use the University’s name in making a true and accurate statement of his/her relationship with, or employment by, the University of Wisconsin–Madison.
-University employees should not use university letterhead bearing University marks to conduct personal business.
+University students and employees may not individually use university marks or their affiliation with the university in any manner which suggests or implies university support or endorsement of any company, product, political candidate or position regarding public policies, political movement, activity or program.
+Students and employees may use the university’s name in making a true and accurate statement of his/her relationship with, or employment by, the University of Wisconsin–Madison.
+University students and employees should not use university letterhead bearing university marks to conduct personal business.